BrendanCooney/marketing-for-devs-blog/README.md

 ### References
 This Blog project used the Codestar Project by the code institute as a base.
 I wanted to change the content and the way the website was repersented so the landing page was added.
 The Landing page used a template from Start Bootstrap.
 Canva was used for the images and as an example Chat GPT to quickly produce the articles which were slightly ammended by myself.

+### Bugs
+I would stll like to rework my models drawing and perfect my tools detail view.

 Creating the Tools and Rating model relied on the guidelines of this Blog Post: https://medium.com/geekculture/django-implementing-star-rating-e1deff03bb1c